Little New Year: Eating Guandong candy

 Guandong candy is a treat made of glutinous millet and sprouted wheat.
 It is said that if one's mouth was full of candy one would not be able to bad-mouth others.
 Traditionally, people melt the candy and put it on the mouth of the kitchen god, so that he cannot tell the Jade Emperor anything bad; either he will only be able to say sweet things, his mouth will be stuck together so that he cannot talk, or the candy is simply a bribe.
 In some areas, people put honey or sticky rice on his mouth instead.

 Pasting paper cuts on the window

-Red envelopes packed with money inside with the word 福 on them.
+Red envelopes packed with money inside with the character 福 on them.

 Similarly to the kitchen god picture, the old paper cuts are taken down and then new ones are put up and it is an indication to the beginning of spring.
-The paper cuts are usually of the word 福 indicating the people's wish for a lucky year.
-The cut is also usually up side down since in Chinese "upside-down" sounds like "to arrive" so they are wishing for luck to arrive.
+The paper cuts are usually of the character 福 (fú, 'good fortune') indicating a wish for a lucky year.
+The cut is also usually up side down since in Chinese "upside-down" (倒挂 dàoguà) sounds similar to "arrive" (到达 dàodá) so they are wishing for luck to arrive.